SpazioDati/azkaban-groovy-plugin/Readme.md

 # Azkaban Groovy Plugins

 This is a collection of plugins for Azkaban workflow manager, for running Groovy script as Azkaban job.
+It also includes a simple but very useful implementation of control flow management, such as automatic skipping/disabling jobs based on property value.

 ## Why Groovy?